Blockchain based Resource Governance for Decentralized Web Environments: Evaluation

 \subsubsection{Affordability}

-The affordability of our solution is strongly related to the costs associated with the smart contracts running in the blockchain ecosystem.
-The Ethereum protocol associates the execution of smart contracts with a fee charged to the invoking user, according to the complexity of the code to be executed.
+The affordability of our solution is strongly related to the costs associated with the smart contracts running in the blockchain ecosystem. \Compo{EVM blockchain}s associate the execution of smart contracts with a fee charged to the invoking user, according to the complexity of the code to be executed.
 This fee is measured in (units of) Gas.
-In~\cref{tab:gas} we collect the Gas effort associated with the functions of the \texttt{DTobligations} and \texttt{DTindexing} smart contracts.
-The table omits their read functions, for which the Gas expense is 0.
+In~\cref{tab:gas}, we collect the Gas expenses associated with the functions of the \texttt{DTobligations} and \texttt{DTindexing} smart contracts.
+The table omits their read functions, for which no transactions need to be sent to the network.